writefreely/documentation/writer/publicity.md

 ## Unlisted

-This means that anyone with your blog's link can read your posts.
-Will future-employers be looking at your blog?
-Do you mainly distribute your posts through social media?
-Link to your blog on your personal site?
-“Unlisted” is a great fit in all of these cases.
+The Unlisted setting makes your posts available only to people who have your blog's URL.
+This is perfect if you're concerned about future employers looking at your blog, or if you mainly distribute your posts through social media or your personal site.

 ## Private